golpilolz/drupal4-docker/Readme.md

 ## Drupal
 Edit your host file and ENJOY !
-Website is available at http://drupal4.local
+Website is available at http://drupal4.local or http://127.0.0.1

 ## Mailhog
 By default sendmail is configured to use mailhog.